fabianaschneck/my_site/content/en/authors/isabella/_index.md

 - ""

 ---
-My first contact with taxonomy of freshwater diatoms occurred when I was an undergrad.
-During my Masters in Botany, I focused on the taxonomy of diatoms from northwest Ceará, under the supervision of Prof. Dr. Thelma Ludwig and co-supervision of Prof. Dr. Kaoli Cavalcante.
+I am a Bachelor in Biological Sciences with emphasis on Marine and Coastal Environmental Management.
+My interest in aquatic ecology and limnology, and especially in algae and their role in the functioning of aquatic ecosystems began as an undergrad.
+I did my Masters in Ecology at UFRGS analyzing how size variation in periphytic algae  influences the spatial and environmental structure of metacommunities in shalow coastal lakes.

-Currently, as a PhD student at PPGBAC, I intend to analyze the effects of multiple stressors on periphytic algal communities, as part of the ExStream Brazil experiment, coordinated by Prof. Dr. Ricardo Taniwaki (UFABC), my co-supervisor.
+Currently, as a PhD student at PPGBAC-FURG, I intend to investigate delayed responses of benthic diatom communities to habitat change in streams of the Pampa Biome.